f5devcentral/f5-techXchange2023-ModernApps/lab_1.3.md

 ### Review Objects/Routes

 Within a few minutes, you will see a HTTP Load Balancer appear in your XC namespace.
-In the XC Console, click on *Distributed Apps* --> *Manage* --> *HTTP Load Balancers*
+In the XC Console, click on *Multi-Cloud App Connect* --> *Manage* --> *HTTP Load Balancers*
 <br/>
 <br/>
 ![](./images/lb-object.png)